 First, collect your rolls.
 You can also ask the neighbors and your friends for theirs.

-You can also start seeds like corn and beans and peas this way.
-Those are larger seeds that usually direct planted, but since the roll holds a nice amount of soil and you don’t have to move the plant (you are planting it with the roll) you can go ahead and start them in the rolls.
+You can start seeds like corn and beans and peas this way.
+They are larger seeds that usually are direct planted, but since the roll holds a nice amount of soil and you don’t have to disturb the plant and roots (you are planting it with the roll) you can go ahead and start them in the rolls.
 This will allow you to control the spacing better or start those plants a bit earlier.

-When you pick the rolls up to plant in the garden, I imagine some soil will stay behind in the bin, but most of it should be held by the plant roots.
+When you pick the rolls up to plant in the garden, some soil will stay behind in the bin, but most of it should be held by the plant roots.

 The next option is similar but instead of using the whole roll, you use half the roll.
 Many crops like lettuce, for example, don’t need so much soil when started indoors, so instead of using the whole roll, we can simply just use half.

 For that, I needed a shallower dish.
-I had those mesh greenhouse flats that I bought for a few cents from a nursery that closed down a couple of years ago.
+I had these mesh greenhouse flats that I bought for a few cents from a nursery that closed down a couple of years ago.

 Cut each roll in half…

-And placed the rolls on the flat.
+And placed the rolls in the flat.
 I could fit about 80 half rolls in this flat.
 Then I filled the rolls with soil and planted my seeds.

-The third method will be to, again, use the whole roll but close it at the bottom, this will help to keep the soil around the roots when lifting the roll to transplant.
+The third method is to use the whole roll but close it at the bottom, this will help to keep the soil around the roots when lifting the roll to transplant.